engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 Debugging and Performance Monitoring: Traces are invaluable for debugging issues in distributed systems.
 They help identify performance bottlenecks, unexpected latencies, and points of failure by showing where time is being spent within the system.

+Traces are often used in conjunction with logs and metrics to provide a comprehensive observability solution.
+While logs provide detailed event data and metrics offer aggregated performance statistics, traces connect these pieces of information to specific requests or transactions.

+### Telemetry Correlation

+Having consolidated all our globally occurring logs into a single database, we need to be able to correlate the outputs to each other.

+We correlate telemetry data across three factors.

+By the time of execution.
+Time ranges provide context when grouping and analyzing logs and errors.
+However, timestamps are an unreliable indicator of execution order.
+Two events occurring after one another on different machines may record inverse timestamps due to configuration drift and noise of the different environments.

+By the execution context, RequestId.
+This allows to directly correlate logs and traces that correspond to the same execution context.
+It also allows to correlate logs from different components of a distributed system that participated in the particular request execution. request id and hop counter additional to time or hard reference to trace.
 Extending the log execution context with a trace context we may granularly aggregate logs.
 It is a standard practice to record the execution context (trace and span ids as well as user-defined context) in the spans.
 OpenTelemetry extends this practice to logs where possible by including TraceId and SpanId in the LogRecords.

-Traces are often used in conjunction with logs and metrics to provide a comprehensive observability solution.
-While logs provide detailed event data and metrics offer aggregated performance statistics, traces connect these pieces of information to specific requests or transactions.
+By the origin of the telemetry, also known as the Resource context.
+OpenTelemetry traces and metrics contain information about the Resource they come from.
+We extend this practice to logs by including the Resource in LogRecords.

+These 3 correlations can be the foundation of powerful navigational, filtering, querying and analytical capabilities.
+OpenTelemetry aims to record and collects logs in a manner that enables such correlations.

 ## Performance